striderkein/WHATWG-Standards/README.md

-# test-pwa
+# WHATWG-Standards
-this repo is test for PWA
+this repo for test and learn about WHATWG Standards https://spec.whatwg.org/